bluesky/bluesky/doc/source/workflow.rst

 To add a custom field to the list of peristent fields, use ``RE.persistent_fields.append('experimenter')``.
 Use ``RE.persistent_fields.remove('experimenter')`` to stop persisting it.
-Fields that are required by our Document model---owner, beamline_id, and beamline_config---cannot be removed.
+Fields that are required by our Document specification---owner, group, beamline_id, and config---cannot be removed.
+(More on these below.)

 To review the metadata before running ascan, check ``RE.memory``, which behaves like a Python dictionary.